andrewdang/bar-crawl/README.md

-#trail blazer game

-###by andrew dang, clayton easterbrooks, leah klamkin, christian lei
+#Trail Blazer Game

+###by Andrew Dang, Clayton Easterbrooks
+###Leah Klamkin, & Christian Lei

 ##Description

-It lets you play the trail blazer game!
-It is inspired by The Oregon Trail.
+Inspired by The Oregon Trail, Trail Blazer is a text based adventure game that takes place in Oregon.
 Visit our game on heroku at:

 [**trail blazer game**](http://trail-blazer-game.herokuapp.com)

 ##Setup

-open terminal
 ```
 git clone https://github.com/christhub/bar_crawl
 ```
 ```
-run bundle
+bundle
 ```
 ```
-run rake db:create
+rake db:create
 ```
 ```
-run rake db:migrate
+rake db:migrate
 ```
 ```
-run rake db:test:prepare
+rake db:test:prepare
 ```
 ```
-run ruby app.rb
+ruby app.rb
 ```

-then open your web browser of choice to `localhost:4567`
+Open [localhost:4567](https://localhost:4567) in browser and be sure to play in full screen.

-read through the instructions.
+Read through the instructions.

 note: game mathematics are not fully functioning.

 ##Technologies Used

 Ruby